What purposeful screen time looks like

 Takeaways for WFH dads

-This experience has reminded me of a bigger principle: not all screen time is created equal.
+This experience has reminded me of a bigger idea: not all screen time is created equal.

-1. Curate the tech → Give them access to one intentional tool (for us, that’s Code.org).
-Don’t overwhelm them with options.
+1. Curate the tech → Give them access to one intentional tool (for us, that’s Code.org) and lock down everything else as appropriate by age.

-2. Keep it creative → Focus on activities that build something—problem-solving, learning, or creating—not just consuming.
+2. Keep it creative → Focus on activities that CREATE something, not just consuming.

 If you want to check code.org out, it's completely free and here's a walkthrough on how to set up an account for your kid and link it to your parent account.